IntersectMBO/cardano-updates/quarterly/2023-04-25-consensus.md

 - We fixed a bug with followers, which was discovered by property tests.
 - We developed a DSL for specifying and running ChainDB test cases.
 - We fixed failing tests with iterators.
-- We created miro-benchmarks for adding transactions to the mempool.
+- We created micro-benchmarks for adding transactions to the mempool.

 #### Fostering collaboration